By ELEANOR BIRDSALL-SMITH

-This story starts with a cliché, in a bohemian café in Paris with Picasso, his lover Dora Maar and Méret Oppenheim drinking tea.
-Yet this really is where the idea for Oppenheim’s most famous masterpiece was conceived.
+This story starts with a cliché, in a bohemian café in Paris with Picasso, his lover Dora Maar and Méret Oppenheim drinking tea, yet this truly is where the idea for Oppenheim’s most famous masterpiece was conceived.
 At the time, Oppenheim was working for Schiparelli as a jewellery designer and was wearing one of her pieces: a broad round brass cuff wrapped in ocelot fur.
 Picasso admired it, remarking that one could cover anything with fur.
 ‘Even this plate and this cup here,’ Oppenheim replied.
 When she found that her tea was cooling, she jokingly asked the waiter for ‘a little more fur’ to insulate her cup.
 Immediately afterwards she went out to the department store and purchased the tea set which would become her most famous and iconic piece of art, ‘Object’, or ‘Le Déjeuner en Fourrure’ (‘Luncheon in Fur’).

-It is frustrating and perhaps ironic that discussion of the very piece of art that has been the subject of such public fixation, and so contributed to the tragic elements of Oppenheim’s life, seems the most appropriate demonstration of the impact of masculine domination on the art world, and the resultant loss of female artists’ identity and power.
+It is frustrating and perhaps ironic that discussion of the very piece of art that has been the subject of such public fixation, and so contributed to the tragic elements of Oppenheim’s life, seems the most appropriate demonstration of the impact of masculine domination on the art world, and the resultant loss of female artists’ voices.
 Many will never have heard of Méret Oppenheim, and her name is certainly not thrown around with the same abandon as those of Surrealist giants Dalí and Magritte.
 Some, however, will perhaps recognise ‘Object’ – a china teacup, saucer, and spoon covered in a tan pelt of Chinese gazelle fur.
 The fur has been artistically applied to accurately depict the shapes and contours of the tea set, the outer edges flowing horizontally with a skin-like smoothness, while the inside of the cup overflows with speckled fluff.

 There’s no denying this creates a bizarre spectacle: when first exhibited it caused a sensation, becoming a modern-day fetish item as repellent as it is attractive, and it is often cited as a ‘quintessential’ Surrealist piece.
 After being shown at a small display of Surrealist artefacts, it was bought and featured by The Museum of Modern Art (MoMA) in New York as part of their 1936-37 exhibition ‘Fantastic Art, Dada, and Surrealism’, making Oppenheim the first ever female artist to be displayed by the museum, and leaving her the legacy of ‘first lady of MoMA’.
 Though this impressive history may seem to refute the aforementioned issues surrounding female art in the light of male domination, arguably Oppenheim’s ‘Object’ and ‘Le Déjeuner en Fourrure’ became two very different pieces of art.
 The disparity between them is indicative of some of the fundamental issues with how women are treated within art, and particularly by some of the (male) Surrealist giants we still worship today.